thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## How does data flow between stateful and stateless components?

-You might be wondering how its possible to split the responsibility of managing state and handling events between two different components.
-For that, we'll need the help of three new concepts—ownership, state mutators, and autobinding.

-In the above code example, two component classes are defined—`Book` and `Books`. `<Book />` components are stateless because its class doesn't use the `getInitialState()` method or the `this.setState()` method.
-On the other hand, `<Books />` components are stateful because its class *does* use the `getInitialState()` and `this.setState()` methods.
+In the above code example, the responsibility of managing state and handling events is split between two different component classes—`App` and `Book` respectively.
+An `<App />` component is stateful because its class uses the `getInitialState()` and `this.setState()` methods.
+On the other hand, a `<Book />` component is stateless because its class doesn't use the `getInitialState()` function or the `this.setState()` methods.

-Being stateful, a `<Books />` component is only responsible for managing the hierarchy's state.
-While it could also handle the hierarchy's user interface and events, it follows the [single responsibility principal](https://en.wikipedia.org/wiki/Single_responsibility_principle) by delegating these additional tasks to the stateless components that it owns.
+Being stateful, an `<App />` component is only responsible for managing a component hierarchy's state.
+While it could also handle a hierarchy's events, it follows the [single responsibility principal](https://en.wikipedia.org/wiki/Single_responsibility_principle) and delegates the additional responsibility to the stateless components that it owns.

 In React, an **owner** is a component that sets the props of another component.
-Inside the `render()` method of the `Books` component class, a new `<Book />` component is created for each book in the `this.state.books` array.
+Inside the `render()` function of the `App` component class, a new `<Book />` component is created for each book in the `this.state.books` array.
 As each component is created, its props are set.
-Therefore, the `<Books />` component is the owner of the `<Book />` components that are created inside its `render()` method.
+Therefore, the `<App />` component is the owner of the `<Book />` components that are created inside its `render()` method.

-Being stateless, each `<Book />` component is responsible for handling the hierarchy's user interface and events for a single book.
+Being stateless, each `<Book />` component is responsible for handling the hierarchy's events for a single book.
 To handle this responsibility, the owner sets each component's `book`, `index`, `key`, and `updateBook` props.
 With the exception of the `key` prop, the key-value pairs are accessible inside the `Book` component class using the `this.props` object.

 **NOTE:** The `key` prop is used by React to uniquely identify sibling components of the same type.
 If a keyed component is changed in any way, React can more efficiently update the DOM.
 The `key` prop is *not* accessible via `this.props.key`.